civicrm/civicrm-dev-docs/docs/documentation/extensions.md

     ln -s -T ../README.md index.md
     ```

-### Use a multi-page book and a separate README file {:#readme-separate}
+### Use a multi-page guide and a separate README file {:#readme-separate}

-With this option you have a very small README file and a separate MkDocs book which can have multiple pages.
+With this option you have a very small README file and a separate MkDocs guide which can have multiple pages.

 1. Add a `docs` directory at the root of your project.
 1. Within that, add a new file `index.md` to use for your content.